mobius3/tweeny-demos/README.md

 # Getting started

-1. To build the demo code you should first clone this repository and its submodules.
+To build the demo code you should first clone this repository and its submodules.
 It can be done with a single command:
 ```
 git clone --recursive https://github.com/mobius3/tweeny-demos.git
 ```

+If you decide to download an archive of this repository (as opposed of cloning it), be sure to also download `tweeny` and put it inside the `libs/tweeny` folder.

+### Linux, MacOS and Unix

-2. Create a build folder inside it:
+1. Create a build folder inside the newly cloned repository:
 ```
 cd tweeny-temos
 mkdir build
 ```
-3. Execute `cmake` inside:
+2. Execute `cmake` inside:
 ```
 cd build
 cmake ...
 ```

-4. Build the example you want to see:
+3. Build the example you want to see:
 ```
 make easings
 ```

-5. The built code will be available under the `build/src` folder, to execute it:
+4. The built code will be available under the `build/src` folder, to execute it:
 ```
 ./src/easings
 ```

-This process might be different on Windows platform, specially when executing setp *3*.
-I recommend using the `cmake-gui` command.
+### Windows

+1. Open CMake GUI and select the top level directory of tweeny as source
+2. Select or create a build folder (it can be inside of tweeny)
+3. Select the generator (depending on your compiler/IDE)
+4. Click GENERATE
+5. Open the generated project in your IDE, select the target and run it from there.

 # Contributing

 If you have an idea for a demo, you are welcome to submit a pull request.
 See the [tweeny repository] for instructions on code style.

 [Tweeny]: mobius3.github.io/tweeny
 [tweeny repository]: github.com/mobius3/tweeny